Mrfarooqui038501/React_learning/Notes.md

 The UserDetails component uses useParams to access the userId from the URL.
 The userId can be used to fetch user data from an API or database.

+///////////////////////////////            FORWARDREF

+H.FO RWARDREF = The forwardRef hook is used to forward refs from a parent component to a child component.
+This is particularly useful when you need to access child components from parent components, such as for focusing input elements or measuring DOM dimensions.

+How it works:
+- Create a ref: Use useRef to create a ref object within the parent component.
+- Pass ref to child: Pass the ref object as a prop to the child component.
+- Forward ref: Use forwardRef to wrap the child component and forward the ref to the child.
+- Access ref: In the child component, use the ref prop to access the ref object and manipulate the DOM element.

+Key Points:
+- forwardRef is used to forward refs to child components.
+- It's often used for accessing DOM elements or controlling focus.
+- The ref object is accessed using the current property.
+- forwardRef is typically used in combination with useRef.

+E.g.
+import { useRef, forwardRef } from 'react';

+function Input(ref) {
+  return <input ref={ref} type="text" />;
+}

+const FocusedInput = forwardRef(Input);

+function Parent() {
+  const inputRef = useRef(null);

+  useEffect(() => {
+    inputRef.current.focus();
+  }, []);

+  return <FocusedInput ref={inputRef} />;
+}
+In this example:
+- useRef is used to create a ref object inputRef in the Parent component.
+- forwardRef is used to wrap the Input component and forward the ref to it.
+- The ref is used in the useEffect hook to focus the input element after it's mounted.

 Difference Between a tag and Link in